Lightjohn/CbXManager/README.md

 ## Notes

-It can only generate cbz and does not do the complicated things that `cbxManger` do.
+It can only generate cbz and does not do the complicated things that `cbxManager` do.